astropy/astropy/docs/coordinates/velocities.rst

 ---------------------------------

 Some frame transformations  cannot be expressed as affine transformations.
-For example, transformations from the `~astropy.coordinates.AltAz` frame can include an atmospheric dispersion correction, which is inherently non-linear.
+For example, transformations from the `~astropy.coordinates.Horizontal` frame can include an atmospheric dispersion correction, which is inherently non-linear.
 Additionally, some frames are simply more easily implemented as functions, even if they can be cast as affine transformations.
 For these frames, a finite difference approach to transforming velocities is available.
 Note that this approach is implemented such that user-defined frames can use it in the exact same manner as (by defining a transformation of the `~astropy.coordinates.FunctionTransformWithFiniteDifference` type).

 This finite difference approach actually combines two separate (but important)